SAP/luigi/docs/general-settings.md

 You can set the following values:
   * `simple` displays the button on the left side of the top navigation regardless of the browser window´s size.
   * `simpleMobileOnly` displays the button on the left side of the top navigation when the browser window is narrower than `600px`.
   * `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
+Once you click the button, the navigation shows up or collapses.
+  * `Fiori3` displays the button on the left side of the top navigation.
 Once you click the button, the navigation shows up or collapses.<br>
 If you don't specify any value for  **responsiveNavigation**, the buttons remain hidden.
 The same applies when you enable **hideSideNav** for the currently active navigation node.
 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.
 * **sideNavCompactMode** reduces the dimensions of the side navigation and allows you to display more information.